Saturday, June 15, 2019

 "On June 17 [sic], 1908, Houdini, heavily manacled, dove off Young’s Pier at Atlantic City, New Jersey, before a crowd of more than twenty thousand.
 He usually jumped feetfirst into waters that he was unfamiliar with, but on this day, he decided to dive, despite being warned against that by the lifeguards.
 He knifed through the water perfectly but then struck his head on the bottom of the ocean floor.
 Dazed and bleeding, he somehow managed to remove his handcuffs."

-Curiously, Houdini appears to have been on vacation in Atlantic City this week, so it's unclear why he would be doing an outdoor stunt in the first place [see update].
-Unless it was to impress his mother, who was vacationing with him, or Harry Kellar, who had recently retired to Atlantic City.
-The below photo of Houdini and Kellar was taken by Franz Kukol three days after the jump.
+The below photo of Houdini and Harry Kellar, who had recently retired to Atlantic City, was taken by Franz Kukol three days after the jump.
 Houdini doesn't appear to be any worse for wear from his mishap.

 1. Harry often dove head first in his manacled jumps.
 The one he did off the pier in San Diego looks reckless.